anolilab/cerebro/packages/cerebro-core/README.md

+# Cerebro core

 ## Supported Node.js Versions

-Libraries in this ecosystem make a best effort to track [Node.js' release schedule](https://nodejs.org/en/about/releases/).
+Libraries in this ecosystem make the best effort to track [Node.js' release schedule](https://nodejs.org/en/about/releases/).
 Here's [a post on why we think this is important](https://medium.com/the-node-js-collection/maintainers-should-consider-following-node-js-release-schedule-ab08ed4de71a).